McShelby/hugo-theme-relearn/README.md

 # Hugo Relearn Theme

-A documentation theme for [Hugo](https://gohugo.io/).
+A theme for [Hugo](https://gohugo.io/) designed for documentation.

 ![Overview](https://github.com/McShelby/hugo-theme-relearn/raw/main/images/screenshot.png)

 ## Motivation

-The theme initially was a fork of [hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adepting to latest Hugo features.

-As far as possible the theme tries to be a drop-in replacement for hugo-theme-learn.
-The documentation provides instructions on how to achieve the best compatiblity while still benefitting from bug fixes and new features.
+The theme initially was a fork of the great[hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adepting to latest Hugo features.
+As far as possible this theme tries to be a drop-in replacement for hugo-theme-learn.

 ## Main features